mvolkmann/blog/src/nushell.md

 TODO: Continue reviewing from the `pivot` command.

-Many Nushell commands operate on tables.
+The many Nushell commands that operate on tables are summarized in the table below.
+Examples of using many of them appear in the sub-sections that follow.

 | Command                    | Description                                                                                                               |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------- |